AaronErhardt/AaronErhardt.github.io/relm4-book/src/reusable_components.md

 ## Conclusion

 We’re done!
 That’s your first reusable component.
-If you want to see the alert component, we just wrote, used inside a Relm4 application have a look at the [“alert” example](https://github.com/AaronErhardt/relm4/blob/main/relm4-examples/examples/alert.rs).

-> If you need a component for your application that you expect to be useful to others, too, we’d be happy if you consider contributing to relm4-components, a crate that offers reusable components.
+> You can find more examples of reusable components in the relm4-components crate [here](https://github.com/AaronErhardt/relm4/tree/main/relm4-components).
+You can also contribute your own reusable components to relm4-components :)

 ## The complete code